gmontamat/gentun/README.md

 pip install gentun
 ```

 Some model handlers require additional libraries.
-You can install the extra packages with:
+You can also install their dependencies with:

 ```bash
 pip install "gentun[xgboost]"  # or "gentun[tensorflow]"